MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 Access to a customer profile in Customer Insights depends on the business unit team that owns the profile and the Customer Insights role of the user.
 The *Administrator*, *Contributor*, and *Viewer* roles have access to all profiles regardless of the owning business unit team.
 The *Marketing contributor* role has access only to customer profiles that belong to their business unit.

-The *Marketing contributor* role has access to segments and measures in the Customer Insights user interface.
+The *Marketing contributor* role only has access to the customers, segments, and measures views in the Customer Insights user interface.
 [Learn more about user roles in Customer Insights](permissions.md)

 > [!NOTE]
 >